Peas

 Origin

-While popular in Europe, peas likely originated in Egypt or Palestine.
+While popular in Europe, peas likely originated in the eastern Mediterranean.
 In the mid-19th century, Austrian monk Gregor Mendel’s experiments with peas led to discoveries that laid the foundation for modern genetic science.
 This particular heirloom variety was developed in 1902.
-Peas are part of the legume family, along with plants such as chickpeas, lentils, and beans.

 Qualities

-Snap Peas are vining plants that can grow quite tall.
-This variety is known for its bountiful harvests!
-Peas are a superfood with a high level of fiber and more protein than most vegetables.
+This updated variety is known for its bountiful harvests, more compact size of less than 2 feet, crunchier and sweeter fruit, and lack of brown leaves as the plant matures.
+The pods are about 3 inches long with minimal strings.
+Peas are part of the legume family, along with plants such as chickpeas, lentils, and beans, and as such they have a high level of fiber and more protein than most plants.
 They are rich in antioxidants, vitamin C, carotenoids, and flavonols.
 They also contain heart-healthy minerals such as potassium, magnesium, and calcium.

 Use